pepijnclarijs/email-labeling/README.md

 # --- Seting up Microsoft Graph for Email fetching --- #
 My function app needs to have the right permissions in order to fetch emails from outlook mailboxes.
-For this, the function app needs:
+For this, the function app needs an App Registration with the right permissions set.

-*) An App Registration
+TODO: Debug new terraform main.